- NCD: Toward Independence

 Revised transportation regulations (passenger vessel operators) for Title II and Title III of the Americans with Disabilities Act (ADA) were issued by Department of Transportation.

-- PLEDGE on to the ADA! and U.S. Access Board and DOJ Updating Guidelines and Rules
+- U.S. Access Board and DOJ Updated Guidelines and Rules

 The U.S. Access Board is developing or updating guidelines for electronic and information technology, telecommunications products and services, public rights-of-way, passenger vessels, and medical diagnostic equipment; visit http://www.access-board.gov/ for more information and watch for opportunities to participate in the rulemaking by submitting your comments.